 Turkey invaded the northern half of the island back in 1974, and has since refused to recognize the Cypriot government.
 Since implementing a trade deal including the opening of Turkey's ports and airports to Cypriot traffic would have amounted to recognizing the government, Turkey never did make good on this commitment – leading the EU to suspending further accession talks.

-, unless the Turks moved on this question – and earlier this week, EU Council President Donald Tusk had had to admit there could be no agreement without Cyprus' consent.
+Small surprise then Cyprus said it was opposed to a deal, unless the Turks moved on this question – and earlier this week, EU Council President Donald Tusk had had to admit there could be no agreement without Cyprus' consent.

 But arriving at the summit, Cypriot President Nicos Anastasiades seemed to imply a solution could be found after all.